Exile of Gods, Heroes, and Monsters

 The Justifications of Contemporary Art

-The thesis to be set out here is the following: many works of current art present themselves wrapped in the text of their own justification — in the catalogue text in which they are embedded — as though they were necessarily tied to it, when in reality the work itself, in its material-conceptual formality, need not refer to that text … Read more →
+The thesis to be set out here is the following: many works of current art present themselves wrapped in the text of their own justification — the catalogue text in which they are embedded — as though they were tied to it of necessity, when in reality the work itself, in its material-conceptual form, need not refer to that text … Read more →

 Sketch of a Poetics: The Control of Inertias

-Inertia is understood here in a sense close to that proposed by Newtonian physics in its first law, which we take as known.
-We apply this sense to any process or material state indifferent to the subject’s intentions and prior to their operations.
-As an example: a block of raw stone confronted by a sculptor is an inertia.
-The successive … Read more →
+Inertia is understood here in a sense close to the one set out by Newtonian physics in its first law, which we take as known.
+We apply this sense to any process or material state indifferent to the subject’s intentions and prior to his operations.
+As an example: a block of raw stone confronted by a sculptor is an inertia. … Read more →

 To Be an Artist Is to Look Like One: From Fetish to Puppet

 When El Fary appeared on television, my grandmother used to say: “That man is a great artist.”
-I will not deny this character his talents — who lacks them entirely? — but what interests me here is the heterogeneity of the contexts in which the label artist gets applied.
-El Fary is one, of course, and so is every imaginable … Read more →
+I will not deny him his talents — who lacks them entirely? — but what interests me here is the heterogeneity of contexts in which the label artist gets applied.
+El Fary is one, of course, and so is every imaginable Spanish folclórica … Read more →

 Artificial Intelligence and Creativity

-The advance of artificial intelligence unsettles some people as if some unknown invader were slowly approaching through space.
-For them, AI is already on the verge of waking up to take control of itself.
+The advance of artificial intelligence unsettles some people as if some unknown invader were drawing slowly closer through space.
+For them, AI is on the verge of waking up to take control of itself.
 This haloed horizon conceals the real reality of these technologies, which is their insertion into our structures of production.
-What I want to talk about here … Read more →
+What I want to talk about is … Read more →